Digital Documentation Notes - Class 10 IT 402 NOTES

 Paragraph styles control all aspects of a paragraph’s appearance, such as text alignment, tab stops, line spacing, and borders, and can include character formatting.

-Character styles affect selected text within a paragraph, Digital Documentation Notes such as a font and size of text, or bold and italic formats.
+Character styles affect selected text within a paragraph, such as the font and size of text, or bold and italic formats.

 Frame styles are used to format graphic and text frames, including wrapping type, borders, backgrounds, and columns.